• Skip to primary navigation

 That and the softer crunch of the pecans.
 I love pecans and add them to any and every recipe that they jive well with… and some they don’t.

-Although I love my creamy blueberry and honey strawberry overnight oats recipes, one thing I love about carrot cake overnight oats is that I pretty much always have a carrot on hand.
+Although I love my creamy blueberry overnight oats and honey strawberry overnight oats recipes, one thing I love about carrot cake overnight oats is that I pretty much always have a carrot on hand.
 This recipe isn’t dependent on fruit being good.

 Although I made a plug for eating it in spring, it tastes the same any time of year.
 Carrots don’t vary a whole lot throughout the year so this recipe will taste the same in April as it does in September.